 In 2020, we expect 5G networks to roll out and show their true potential to every industry, including the financial services sector.
 What’s more, we’re going to witness an increase in the use of connected Internet of Things (IoT) devices.

 Consumers are going to embrace the IoT this year because businesses are already doing that.
 Microsoft’s report IoT Signals showed that 85% of the survey’s respondents are in the process of IoT adoption, and 75% of them have IoT projects in planning.
 Among the IoT adopters, 88% think that IoT is critical to business success.

 However, smart connected devices present a range of new risks.
 In particular, these devices may increase the network’s vulnerability to large-scale multifactor fifth-generation cyber-attacks.
 IoT devices and their connections to networks are still the weak links in these implementations.
 The ever-growing value of personal data processed by these devices will need security against potential breaches.

 That's why in 2020, banks are going to take on a holistic approach to IoT security to combine both traditional and new controls and protect the growing IoT network across the industry.

-In 2020 and the following years, we are going to witness a shift in the approach to financial cybersecurity.
+In 2020 and the following years, we are going to witness a shift in the approach to cybersecurity in the financial services sector.
 On the one hand, banks will need to address the evolving demands of customers and provide them with access to financial services through a variety of channels, including web, mobile, and IoT.
 On the other hand, every new channel will generate new vulnerabilities — some of which may remain unknown until an attack occurs.

 That's why banks will be investing more in combating cybersecurity threats to keep their customer data safe and avoid falling victim to a massive loss of resources and reputation.

-Our teams work with fintech startups and financial enterprises to help them build new products and business models with technology.
+Our teams deliver fintech software services for enterprises of all sizes to help them build new products and business models with technology.
 That’s how we can tell what the future of the financial services sector will look like thanks to the technological disruption.